hanacatic12/healthcare-management-system/README.md

 The profile page is the main hub where users access key features.
 Upon logging in, they see their basic information along with an option to edit their profile.
 A sidebar menu provides quick navigation to other pages.

 **Patient Profile**
-Patients can schedule, view, or cancel appointments, access medical documents and prescriptions, check notifications for updates, and log out.
+Patients can schedule, view, or cancel appointments, access medical documents and prescriptions, and log out.

 **Doctor Profile**
-Doctors can manage appointments, view and update patient records, access a directory of colleagues, send documents and prescriptions, check notifications, and log out.
+Doctors can manage appointments, view and update patient information, send documents and prescriptions, and log out.

 ### 2.4 Appointments page (doctor) [#4](https://github.com/hanacatic12/healthcare-management-system/issues/4#issue-2922985123)